 Scope and Applicability

-GDPR applies to mobile apps that process personal data of EU residents regardless of where the app developer is located or where app servers are hosted.
+GDPR applies to mobile apps that target or process the personal data of EU users, regardless of where the app developer is located or where app servers are hosted.
+This means that any mobile app collecting or handling data from EU users must comply with GDPR requirements, even if the developer operates outside the European Union, including sector-specific use cases such as GDPR compliance for fintech startups.

 Mobile-specific personal data includes device identifiers, location information, contact lists, photos, and behavioral data that traditional web applications might not access.

-Cross-platform considerations require compliance across iOS, Android, and other mobile operating systems with different privacy control implementations.
+Cross-platform considerations require compliance across iOS, Android, and other mobile operating systems with different privacy control implementations, which can be especially complex when accounting for differences between UK and EU GDPR requirements.

 App distribution through app stores creates additional compliance obligations through platform-specific privacy requirements and review processes.